 Hypothermia signs that can be observed by others:

-Decrease in shivering followed by rigidity of muscles
+- Decrease in shivering followed by the rigidity of muscles

 - Slowness of pulse, irregular or weak pulse